OceanLabs/slate/source/includes/_docs.md

 }
 ```

 A job encapsulates the details to create a single personalised product.
-For example the job represented by the JSON to the right would result in a set of [magnets](#available-products) being created where each magnet has one of four images printed on the front.
+For example the job represented by the JSON to the right would result in a set of magnets being created where each magnet has one of four images printed on the front.

 ### Attributes

           | |
 --------- | -----------
 template_id<span class="attribute-type">string</span> | The identifier for the product you want created.
-A full list of template identifiers for products is found [above](#available-products)
+A full list of template identifiers for products can be found below in the relevant product ordering sections
 assets<span class="attribute-type">list</span> | A list of image URLs accessible to the Kite servers or a list of [asset object](#the-asset-object) identifiers that you have received by [uploading an asset](#uploading-an-asset) to Kite.
 These assets will be used in the creation of the personalised product indicated by `template_id`
 options<span class="attribute-type">object</span> | *Optional* object only applicable for certain products.
 It contains product specific modifiers; for example for [t-shirts](#ordering-apparel) you can specify the color and size amongst other things in here, for [phone cases](#ordering-phone-cases) you can specify gloss or matte finish, etc.
 pdf<span class="attribute-type">string</span> | *Optional* object only applicable for certain products such as [photobooks](#ordering-photobooks).
 A PDF URL accessible to the Kite servers or an [asset object](#the-asset-object) identifier that you have received by [uploading an asset](#uploading-an-asset) to Kite.